pretix/pretix-docs/docs/guides/products/index.md

  If any of the fields contain dates and times, verify that you are within the specified time frame.
  If you want your shop to display the product even outside the specified time frame, set the toggles to :btn-icon:fa3-info:: "Show product with info on why it's unavailable".

- 3. Verify that the box next to "This product can only be bought using a voucher." is **not** checked.
+ 3. Verify that the box next to "This product can only be bought using a voucher" is **not** checked.
  If that box is active, then your shop will only show the product to customers who have entered a matching voucher code.
  If the voucher is configured to match a quota that contains the product, then the shop will not display it.
  If you still want your shop to display the product to all customers, set the toggle to :btn-icon:fa3-info:: "Show product with info on why it's unavailable".